kilink/corbeau/README.rst

     >>> client.registry.get_transport(urlparse.urlparse(url))
     <corbeau.VerifiedHTTPSTransport object at 0x...>

-The transport the corbeau client uses does verification of SSL certs for HTTPS connections, thanks to `Requests <https://github.com/kennethreitz/requests>`_.
+Under the hood, the Corbeau client uses `Requests <https://github.com/kennethreitz/requests>`_ to do SSL certificate verification.

 The transport uses a requests.Session object to make requests, accessible at corbeau.session.
 This means that keep-alive will be used if the